Jerglekakan/JBooru/README.md

 ## Installation

 Use of these features requires an already working installation of Gelbooru.
-Add the files from this repository to the top level of the Gelbooru installation directory (the directory structure is mimicked in this repository, so make sure to merge directories when copying) and execute the tag category upgrade script.
+Add the files from this repository to the Gelbooru installation directory (making sure to merge directories when copying) and execute the tag category upgrade script.

 ## Features